E2 VISA INSTRUCTIONS (Americans)

 · must be from an accredited university

-· to get a notarized copy with Apostille: * Make a photocopy. * Have the copy notarized by a notary public (this does not have to be in the same state as your university). * Send or take the notarized copy to the Secretary of State (in the same state as the notary public) for Apostille Authentication.
-OR get a copy of your BA degree and FBI CRC (PDF), Both apostilles notarized in 2-3 business days by Monument Visa Services-follow this link to learn how: enter.
+· to get a notarized copy with Apostille: * Make a photocopy. * Have the copy notarized by a notary public (this does not have to be in the same state as your university). * You can get a copy of your BA degree and FBI CRC (PDF), both apostille notarized, in 2-3 business days by Clicking here.

 · These are not required for E2 visas for private schools